hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 ### Transaction fields
 All transactions fields are required to build the zkSNARKs proof but depending on the transaction type not all of them are used.
-Detailed transaction types can be seen in [transaction type section](#Transaction-Types) Here, it is wanted to summarize all transaction fields and explain its purpose.
+Detailed transaction types can be seen in [transaction type section](#Transaction-Types) Below is a summary of each transaction field and its explaination:

-- `signature_constant`: hardcoded transaction constant that indicates that the user is signing a hermez rollup transaction.
+- `signature_constant`: hardcoded transaction constant that indicates that the user is signing a Hermez rollup transaction.
 Used to avoid transaction replay in case other rollup are deployed (32 bits)
 ```
 signature_constant = sha256("I authorize this hermez rollup transaction")[:32/8]
 ```